Home Page

 School Day

-From September 2022 we will be following the latest Government guidance and ensuring that we deliver a school week of 32.5 hours.
+From September 2022, we have been following the latest Government guidance and ensuring that we deliver a school week of 32.5 hours.

 The 32.5 hour minimum expectation includes the time from the official start of the school day (morning registration at 08:50) to the official end of the compulsory school day (15:20).
 The 32.5 minimum includes breaks and lunchtimes as well as teaching time.
 It does not include after school clubs or wrap around provision.